2 Understanding Data in Accounting

 In audit analytics, outliers are often the transactions of greatest interest.
 Auditors look for unusual transactions because they may indicate errors, fraud, or control failures.
 The statistical and analytical techniques covered in later chapters, including stratification in Chapter 6, Benford’s Law analysis in Chapter 8, and anomaly detection queries in Chapter 12, are all designed to help you identify and evaluate outliers systematically.

-[Figure 2.3: Common Data Quality Problems Illustrated.
 A four-panel diagram with one panel for each problem type (Missing Values, Duplicates, Inconsistent Formatting, Outliers).
-Each panel shows a small sample of data with the problem highlighted and a brief annotation explaining what is wrong.
-The examples use Northwind-style data to maintain continuity with the textbook datasets.]
+Each panel shows a small sample of Charles River O2C data with the problem highlighted and a brief annotation explaining what is wrong.

 In 2014, the statistician Hadley Wickham published a paper that formalized a set of principles for organizing datasets in a way that makes them easy to analyze.
 He called datasets that follow these principles “tidy” and those that violate them “messy” (Wickham, 2014).
 The concept of tidy data has since become widely adopted in data analysis across many fields, and it is directly relevant to accounting analytics.